-Canada and Morocco enjoy excellent bilateral, social and cultural relations.
-An estimated 100,000 Canadians are of Moroccan origin, making it the largest North African community in Canada.
-Every year, nearly 3000 young Moroccans come to study in Canadian colleges and universities, traditionally in Quebec, but increasingly in other provinces and territories as well.
-Formal diplomatic relations were established in 1962.
-2012 marked the 50th anniversary of bilateral relations, and commemorative events were organized by both governments.
+Canada and Morocco enjoy excellent bilateral political and cultural relations.
+In 2016, Moroccan diaspora to Canada represented close to 73,000 people residing primarily in the Montreal area.
+Morocco is also the third largest source of immigrants to Quebec.
+Every year, close to 2,500 young Moroccans come to study in Canadian colleges and universities, traditionally in Quebec, but increasingly in other provinces and territories.
+Formal diplomatic relations were established in 1962 with 2017 marking the 55th year of official bilateral relations.

-Canada is represented in Morocco by the Embassy of Canada in Rabat, while Morocco is represented in Canada by an Embassy in Ottawa.
-Morocco also has a Consulate General and a tourism office in Montreal.
-Royal Air Maroc offers several flights a week between Casablanca and Montreal.
+Canada is represented in Morocco by the Embassy of Canada in Rabat, while Morocco is represented in Canada by an embassy in Ottawa.
+Morocco also has a consulate general and a cultural centre in Montreal.
+Montreal and Casablanca are connected by year-round non-stop flights operated by both Air Canada and Royal Air Maroc.